 For those that are unaware of what back betting is, in its simplest form, it is betting on an outcome to occur.
 For example, you might back England to win the next World Cup.
 This is the traditional form of betting, as you will back a certain team or athlete to win.
-However, in a betting exchange, you can receive better odd, depending on what other customers predict.
+However, in a betting exchange, you can receive better odds, depending on what other customers predict.
 If their opinion differs to yours, you can bet against each other and decide amongst yourselves what odds you are willing to give.

 Lay Betting on Exchange

 When you are laying a bet, in a betting exchange market, you are going against what the person backing a bet is predicting, therefore you are only able to win their stake.
 Using the example above, you may have an opinion that England will not win the World Cup, and therefore you decide to offer odds to the back bettor.
-You may offer other customers 6/1 odds for England to win the world cup, where as traditional online betting sites are only offering 4/1 betting odds.
-So, if England do win the world cup, and the back bettor has placed a £10 stake, then the lay bettor will owe the back better £60.
-However, if England don’t win the world cup, the lay bettor receives the £10 betting stake.
+You may offer other customers 6/1 odds for England to win the world cup, whereas traditional online betting sites are only offering 4/1 betting odds.
+So, if England does win the world cup, and the back bettor has placed a £10 stake, then the lay bettor will owe the back better £60.
+However, if England doesn’t win the world cup, the lay bettor receives the £10 betting stake.